Louis-GUENEGO/beamforming/README.md

 # beamforming

-A project about implementing a DVB-S using MATLAB and a FPGA
+A project about implementing a DVB-S transmission using MATLAB and a FPGA